2023 Best Value Journalism Bachelor's Degree Schools in Illinois

 In-state tuition fees for undergraduate students at UIUC are $17,634 per year.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $194.

-UIUC did well in our overall quality rankings, too.
-It placed #3 on our Best Journalism Bachelor’s Degree Schools in Illinois list.
+UIUC not only placed well in our value ranking, but it is also #3 on our Best Journalism Bachelor’s Degree Schools in Illinois list.

 Illinois State also made our Best Journalism Bachelor’s Degree Schools in Illinois list, coming in at #5.

-Out of the 12 schools in Illinois that were part of this year’s ranking, Eastern Illinois University landed the # 3 spot on the list.
+A rank of #3 on this year’s list means Eastern Illinois University is a great value for journalism students working on their bachelor’s degree.
 Located in the town of Charleston, EIU is a public school with a medium-sized student population.

 The average tuition and fees for an in-state undergraduate at EIU are $12,297 a year.
 The average amount in student loans that journalism majors at EIU take out while working on their Bachelor's Degree is $22,314.